radiantlogic-v8/documentation-new/documentation/configuration/identity-views/joins.md

 ## Configuring Join Condition Based on Computed Attribute

 If you would like to create an attribute based on existing attributes of the primary object to base your join condition on, click **Add Computed Attributes**.
 This allows you to build a new attribute based on the attributes available in the primary object.
 This new attribute can then be used to base your join condition on.
 This computed attribute name is prefixed with “vsysa” and is used only to condition the join.
-It is not returned as part of the v RadiantOne entry even if a client were to specifically request it.
+It is not returned as part of the RadiantOne entry even if a client were to specifically request it.

 ![Computed in Join](Media/add-computed-4join.jpg)